Epoggi/Trento-HH_IoT-Project/README.md

 -React

 ## Getting started
--Clone from this github repository
+-Clone from this github repository.

--Install node and npm to your computer
+-Install node and npm to your computer.

--Hit 'npm install' at the cloned repository in your chosen cmd -If all went well 'npm start' should start the web application -http://localhost:3000/chart is the operable page
+-Hit 'npm install' at the cloned repository in your chosen cmd.

+-If all went well 'npm start' should start the web application.
+-http://localhost:3000/chart is the operable page.

 ### Prerequisites
 -Node.js